-2. Civitas has many other events scheduled throughout the year for interested students to attend.
+2. Civitas has many other events scheduled throughout the year for interested students to attend, all free of charge.
 Students who attend enough events to become "Game Changers" during a school year are eligible to apply for the CIVITAS (paid) summer internship.